parhamrahmani/SongScope/README.md

 ## Introduction

-SongScope is a AI powered music recommendation system that experiments with your spotify data such as your top tracks, liked songs
+SongScope is an AI powered music recommendation system that experiments with your spotify data such as your top tracks, liked songs
-, artists , etc to recommend you new songs that you might like.
+, artists , etc. to recommend you new songs that you might like.
 The system can add a personal touch to the recommendations if you provide your mood and personal emotional data.
-The system can be also fine tuned based on your liked songs and spotify recommendation system to experiment with fine tuned models too.
+The system can be also fine-tuned based on your liked songs and spotify recommendation system to experiment with fine-tuned models too.
 Other features include a function to search reviews from pitchfork or similar websites to get a better understanding of the song and artist and have a critical view.
 The features combined with personalized fine-tuning can experiment with a newly personalized recommendation system.

-## Pre-Installation Requirements (Necessary before starting the project setup)
+## Pre-Installation Requirements
 - **Python 3.10**

 Python 3.10 is used as interpreter for the project.